bile0026/minecraft_bedrock_deploy/README.md

 ```

 # Current Issues
 * If updating from any version prior to 1.16.210.05 to a newer version, some of the server.properties files changed regarding the "server-authoritative" options.
+Update the option "server-authoritative-movement=true" to one of the new options `server-auth-with-rewind`,`client-auth`, or `server-auth`.
 You'll need to update these manually for now until the upgrade job is updated to handle this.
 New deployments should not be affected.

 # Current caveats
 * Currently just disables firewalld on RedHat-based servers.
 Working on modifying instead.